 #5 Holocaust death toll

 The war in Europe officially ended between the 8th and 9th May 1945.
 Almost six years of war, six millions of Jews exterminated.
 Three millions of Soviet POWs, almost two millions of Poles, half million of Serbs and another half of Roma, plus thousands of homosexuals, Spanish republicans, political opponents and religious dissidents, and many ‘undesirable’ to the regime, had lost their lives on the hands of the Nazis and their collaborators.

-Some estimates place the total number of killings to 17 million.
-17 million of suffering sons, mothers, fathers, brothers and daughters who lost their lives because of the hate, discrimination and ignorance, of their executioners.1.5 million of the victims were children.
+Some estimates place the total number of killings to 17 million people.
+17 million of suffering sons, mothers, fathers, brothers and daughters who lost their lives because of the hate, discrimination, and ignorance, of their executioners.

 #6 We remember